 Step 2

-file.
+Now you have to find the hosts file.
 If you’re on Windows, just press Win+R, and type the following:

 cmd /c notepad c:\windows\system32\drivers\etc\hosts

 and press Ctrl+Shift+ ← Enter.
-You might also have to click Yes
+You might also have to click Yes.

-If you’re on Linux, just edit /etc/hosts
+If you’re on Linux, just edit /etc/hosts as root.

 Step 3

-file, create a new line with the text:
+Now, in the hosts file, create a new line with the text:

 <Website IP address> <The domain/subdomain of the site>

-is the domain that your registar gave you, or the free InfinityFree subdomain that you got.
+<Website IP address> is the IP that you saw, and <The domain/subdomain of the site> is the domain that your registar gave you, or the free InfinityFree subdomain that you got.

 Step 4

-Then, type ipconfig /flushdns
+Then, type ipconfig /flushdns and ← Enter.

 On Linux, usually you just have to reboot.